law

 Aim of the course

 The course aims to equip students with in-depth knowledge of technology regulation and technical standardization, with a focus on the legal and policy aspects underpinning these industry rules.
-It is designed for those seeking a deeper understanding of competition law, EU internal market law, and emerging EU legislation.
+It is designed for those seeking a deeper understanding of the new and emerging EU digital legislation from the legal, political, and economic point of view.

 Study load